mralexbeard/MrAlexBeardWebsite/site/content/_index.md

     collaborative efforts.
 He offers customized one-on-one experiences, group workshops, and keynote speeches focused on your organization’s specific needs.
-This engaging experience can be implemented to mediate conflict, develop collaborate workflows, discern & remedy leadership shortcomings, and boost creative problem solving in the workplace and at home!
+This engaging experience can be implemented to mediate conflict, develop collaborative workflows, discern & remedy leadership shortcomings, and boost creative problem solving in the workplace and at home!
 products:
   - image: /img/teamwork2.svg
     text: >-